 I love Canada, but sometimes we’re a little behind.
 Drug approval by Health Canada is slower than in the US, and fewer clinical trials are done here.
-I’d be really interested in trying out ketamine, but it doesn’t have Health Canada approval for use in depression, there are no clinical trials in my neck of the woods accepting new patients.
+I’d be really interested in trying out ketamine, but it doesn’t have Health Canada approval for use in depression, there are no clinical trials in my neck of the woods accepting new patients with treatment-resistant depression.
 I could go to a private clinic in the US, but that would be extremely expensive.
 So for now, all I can do is dream of ketamine.
 But in the meantime, what is ketamine and how does it work?

 Ketamine has been around for some time as an anesthetic.
 It’s also a potential drug of abuse as the club drug Special K. In the last several years, multiple research trials have shown that it has a rapid onset antidepressant effect (within about 24 hours).
 It increases rates of remission in major disorder, but the effect is not as pronounced for bipolar depression.
 It appears to have a protective effect against suicide, and unlike many antidepressants, it doesn’t appear to trigger mania.

 Ketamine’s mechanism of action

 Ketamine’s mechanism of action is different from other antidepressant medications.
 It acts on NMDA and AMPA receptors, affecting the balance between the calming neurotransmitter GABA and the excitatory/stress neurotransmitter glutamate.

 It also boosts the production of BDNF (brain-derived neurotrophic factor), which in turn promotes brain health and neuroplasticity.
 This mechanism may be why ketamine has antidepressant effects when other drugs that act on the same receptors don’t have the same effects.

 Some research suggests that people with depression may have abnormalities related to their NMDA receptors.
 This can produce glutamate overactivity, leading to hyperexcitation in the brain, known as excitotoxicity.